This is a summary of your rights as a patient at Arkansas Methodist Medical Center.

 The patient and/or designated representative has the right to participate in the consideration of ethical issues in the care of the patient.

 The patient has the right to file a "complaint (grievance)" when an issue cannot be resolved promptly by the staff.
 This can be done without fear of restraint, interference, coercion, discrimination or reprisal.
 The patient also has the right to contact the Arkansas Department of Health at 501-661-2000 to file a complaint.
-If you have a complaint or concern, please request to speak with Arkansas Methodist Medical Center's Patient Liaison.
+If you have a complaint or concern, please request to speak with Arkansas Methodist Medical Center's Director of Social Services.